divya-cpu/my_first_git/Readme.md.txt

-iam divya and iam learning about git
+iam divya and iam learning about git and iam learning some new commands now